 Climb to the top of the 15,000-foot Sierra Negra, with near-freezing temperatures even in summer, and you’ll be standing before the Large Millimeter Wave Telescope (LMT), an antenna 180 feet tall developed and built by a bi-national team led by UMass Amherst and its sister institute in Mexico: the Instituto Nacional de Astrofísica, Óptica, y Electrónica.
-With the LMT going online this past year, you are likely to bump into faculty and students from UMass Amherst’s astronomy department: scientists have already recorded the “first light” data on the telescope, from the galaxy Messier 82, and begun to pursue early scientific observations with the telescope.
+If you visit, you are likely to bump into faculty and students from UMass Amherst’s astronomy department: scientists recorded the “first light” data on the telescope, from the galaxy Messier 82, and are pursuing a range scientific observations with the telescope.

 “The killer app for our telescope is the study of galaxy evolution,” says Schloerb.
-“LMT receives light at millimeter wavelengths, and it is sensitive enough that we will now be able to survey the sky, find distant galaxies, and then pursue them with follow-up studies.”
+“LMT receives light at millimeter wavelengths, and it is sensitive enough that we can survey the sky, find distant galaxies, and pursue them with follow-up studies.”
 The telescope fills a valuable and distinctive place in the international pursuit to understand galaxy evolution.
 Its large size, sensitive instruments, and ability to operate at short millimeter wavelengths give it advantages over other well-known telescopes, especially for surveys of the millimeter-wave sky.
 “We can do the work of more powerful instruments, but faster.
-So our bread and butter is going to be making surveys of the sky,” says Schloerb.
+So our bread and butter is making surveys of the sky,” says Schloerb.

 UMass Amherst has been able to play an important role in this project, Schloerb explains, because over the past 30 years, the campus has assembled a world-class team of instrument builders.
-There are two key instruments on the LMT.
+Two key instruments on the LMT are the Redshift Search Receiver and the AzTEC.
 The Redshift Search Receiver, which measures the distance to galaxies at great distances, was designed and built by UMass astronomers Neal Erickson and Gopal Narayanan.
-UMass Professor Grant Wilson did the same for AzTEC, a 1.1 mm camera that gives the telescope its ability to make images and search the sky for new distant galaxies.
+UMass astronomist Grant Wilson did the same for AzTEC, a 1.1 mm camera that gives the telescope its ability to make images and search the sky for new distant galaxies.

 “These are not instruments you can simply order,” Schloerb says.
 “If you want to stay as state-of-the-art as our lab, you need to build them to your specifications yourself.”
-In fact, the Millimeter Wave Instrument Lab on campus builds instruments for others that don’t have the technology or facilities.
-Right now, it is working on a set of receivers for a Korean telescope.
+In fact, the Millimeter Wave Instrument Lab on campus builds instruments for others that don’t have the technology or facilities such as a set of receivers for a Korean telescope.
 “We are always building something,” he says.

 David Bartone '12G